aminrj/aminrj.github.io/_posts/2026-01-31-Build-production-ready-llam-agents.md

 I built a system that processes government tenders using LLM agents.
 It filters thousands of procurement opportunities, scores them, and generates bid documents.
 The code works.
 But "works" in production means something very different than "works on my laptop."

-This article shows you how to build LLM agents that don't just work once—they work reliably, handle failures gracefully, and maintain quality under production load.

-This article walks through building a multi-agent system from scratch.
-I’ve published all the code as interactive notebooks you can run yourself.
+This article walks through building a multi-agent system from scratch, covering the patterns that separate a prototype from something you can actually run in production.
+All the code is published as interactive notebooks you can run yourself.
-I’ll explain why certain patterns matter and what breaks when you skip them.

 ## The problem with "hello llm"